Squish Lab Pro

 Dark Mode CSS

-/* Auto-generated dark mode CSS */
+/* Perceptual weight compensation CSS for dark mode typography */

 :root { --font-grade: ; }